skip to content

 01:03:43 - Anthony Campolo

-And then otherwise there's other things we can do to kind of.
-Because right now what.
-Since it's running in production, it masks the.
-The actual error.
-So there is a.
-Where there's a more descriptive error that we would be getting, but they're.
-They're not showing it because this is a security best practice.
-You actually don't want to just expose your error messages because then people will hit it in a bunch of ways.
-And Chip, by reading your error messages, you can reverse engineer your application and then hack it.
-And it's a whole thing.
+And otherwise there are other things we can do.
+Right now, since it's running in production, it masks the actual error.
+There is a more descriptive error we would be getting, but they're not showing it because this is a security best practice.
+You don't want to just expose your error messages, because then people can read them, reverse-engineer your application, and hack it.
+It's a whole thing.

 01:04:09 - Nick Taylor

 All right.
-I copy pasted it.
-It's database underscore URL and I put in the.
+I copy-pasted it.
+It's DATABASE_URL.
 Okay, that should be good.
-I do have to.
-It's.
-Yeah, it won't pick it up though.
+It won't pick it up, though.

 01:04:21 - Anthony Campolo

-So I would recommend going.
-Going clear.
-Clear the cache when you do a rebuild because that will basically wipe the whole thing and then do a rebuild.
-That's usually what you have to do when you get into weird states with Nullify published.
+So I would recommend clearing the cache when you do a rebuild, because that will basically wipe the whole thing and then do a rebuild.
+That's usually what you have to do when you get into weird states with Netlify.

 01:04:35 - Nick Taylor

-Yes.
-Deploy.
-I'm just wondering why like, normally I can see like a redeploy button.
-Like what?
-I. I don't know.
-Open Publish, Deploy, lock.
-Why can't I stop auto publishing?
+Yeah.
+I'm just wondering why, normally, I can see a redeploy button.
+I don't know.
+Open publish, deploy, lock... why can't I stop auto-publishing?
 No, this is so weird.
-Normally.
-Normally there's a button that just says like, I can rerun it.
+Normally there's a button where I can rerun it.
 I don't know what's going on.
-Deploys Production.
-Production.
 Okay, now that's the actual site.
-I'll blame it on being the new guy, but at work.
-But this is weird.
-I don't have.
+I'll blame it on being the new guy at work, but this is weird.
 I don't know what's up with it.
 I can't see the deploy buttons.
-Like the, you know.
-You know, there's usually that Retry, Deploy, Retry, deploy and Clear cache.
+Usually there's Retry deploy, Clear cache, all that stuff.
 It's not showing up for some reason.

 01:05:21 - Anthony Campolo

 So let me get to my account real quick.
-So what you'll want is when you're on your site, there'll be the Deploys tab, the second tab.
-And then once you're there, you'll have a one that'll say Trigger.
-Deploy that.
-Then if you click on that, I'll have Deploy site and clear cache.
-And Deploy site.
+What you'll want is, when you're on your site, there'll be the Deploys tab, the second tab.
+Once you're there, you'll have one that says Trigger deploy.
+If you click on that, it'll have Deploy site and Clear cache and deploy site.

 01:05:39 - Nick Taylor